 In his calculation of the money supply, Rothbard includes physical currency as well as “money substitutes” such as demand deposits, time deposits, savings and loan capital, and life insurance reserves.
 This is similar to the way we calculate M2 money supply today.
 The supply of physical currency did not increase dramatically, but the supply of credit did.

-Was it the Fed’s Fault?
+Was the Depression the Fed’s Fault?

 The Federal Reserve was originally formed in 1913 to serve as an emergency lender for banks.
 If a bank ran out of money, it could take out a loan from the Fed.
 The bank had to pay interest on this loan: the discount rate.